 We don’t need to tell you that living in an urban environment is probably, maybe, a little bit more stressful than living somewhere else—Joan Didion has already written that book.
 But stress, which is even more evil than free radicals and ozone and secondhand smoke, plays a huge role in damaging your skin.
 Especially because free radicals have been linked to anxiety and emotional stress, according to the NIH.
 Few things substitute a killer eye cream like regular sleep and exercise, especially if you find yourself in a high-intensity city (again, New York, we love you!!)
 But if you can afford a country house, maybe do that, too.

 Hanne Gaby Odiele photographed by Emily Weiss.

 Or you could skip town entirely.
-In the spirit of vacation, read up on what products our Managing Editor brought out to sea in her Postcard.
+In the spirit of vacation, read up on what products to bring to this beach with a postcard from Glossier's Claire Knebl.

 It's still Sun Week!
 Read all about it.